 - Fill with brine to 1/2" from top of jar.

 - Process beets 30 minutes in hot water bath.

 How to Use Pickled Beets

-- In a chef’s salad.
+- Throw them in a chef’s salad.

 - In a spring green and goat cheese salad.
 This recipe calls for regular beets but you can make it with pickled beets as well.
 It’s actually my preferred way of having it.